dhhepting/dhhepting.github.io/_works/bibtex/2018-06-HepBinYao-A-Linear-Model-for-Three-Way-Analysis-of-Facial-Similarity.md

 ---
 @incollection{2018-06-HepBinYao,
-	Author =  "Hepting, Daryl H. and {Bin Amer}, Hadeel Hatim and Yao, Yiyu", Title =  "A Linear Model for Three-Way Analysis of Facial Similarity", Booktitle =  "Communications in Computer and Information Science", Doi =  "10.1007/978-3-319-91476-3\_44",
+	Author =  "Hepting, Daryl H. and {Bin Amer}, Hadeel Hatim and Yao, Yiyu", Title = " "A Linear Model for Three-Way Analysis of Facial Similarity"," Booktitle =  "Communications in Computer and Information Science", Doi =  "10.1007/978-3-319-91476-3\_44",
 	Month =  "June",